Are store cards worth it?

-Agreeing to take on a store card means you can pay for what you buy in monthly instalment, which should be much easier on the purse strings, right?
-Wrong.
+Agreeing to take on a store credit card means you can pay for what you buy in monthly instalment, which should be much easier on the purse strings, right?
+Unfortunately not.

-We would never advise anyone to take on a store card with the intention of borrowing with it.
-This will only result in you paying way more for your purchases, as interest piles up on your card balance if you don't pay it off immediately.
+We would never advise anyone to take on a store card with the intention of borrowing money with it.
+This will only result in you paying much more for your purchases, as interest on your card balance piles up if you don't pay it off immediately.

-What's important to remember is that store cards are ultimately just a form of marketing, and a ploy to convince you to shop with this particular store instead of any others.
+Remember that store cards are ultimately a form of marketing, and a ploy to convince you to shop with this particular store instead of their competitors.

 And who enjoys that sort of forced loyalty?
 If you want to be rewarded for being loyal, pick up a loyalty card instead.

-Store cards offer many of the same benefits as a credit card (i.e. allowing you to borrow and spend money, and spread the costs over a longer period of time).
+Store cards offer many of the same benefits as credit cards (i.e. allowing you to borrow and spend money, and spread the costs over a longer period of time).
 The only difference is that while you can use a credit card to shop wherever you want, a store card restricts your spending to that store.

 This is why stores that offer them push them so hard on their customers – if you have a store card, you’re likely to feel obliged to shop with them over others that don’t offer a store card.